When "Good Enough" Feels Like Failure

 What if the last 20% you're killing yourself over is invisible to everyone but you?

-What if "good enough" consistently beats "perfect" eventually?
+What if "good enough" consistently beats "perfect eventually"?

 I don't have answers.
 I'm literally figuring this out as I write.
 But I'm starting to think that sustainable B+ work beats unsustainable A+ work every time.
 Not because we should lower our standards, but because perfectionism isn't actually a high standard – it's just anxiety in a productive-looking costume.
+And it gets worse when your capacity is compromised.

 Ready to Break Free from the Perfect Trap?